Vegan Crepes – Easy Healthy Sweet Crepes

 A delicious French crepe must be:

-No, a traditional crepe contains eggs and milk, but let me show you how to make the vegan version!
+Since classic crepe recipes aren’t vegan, let me show you how to make vegan crepes!

 The ingredients you need to make these egg-free crepes are: